top of page

 5. Research Your Destination

-Before you embark on your journey, take a little time to gather information about your destination.
-Knowing what to expect can help you feel more comfortable and prepared, especially when it comes to your food and fitness needs.
+Before you start your trip, take a little time to gather information about your destination.
+A little preparation can go a long way in helping you stay connected to your body's needs.

 By gathering this information ahead of time, you can make your travel experience more predictable and less stressful.